MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-ml-components-without-internet-access.md

 For a step-by-step walkthrough of the offline installation process for R Services in SQL Server 2016, see this article by the [SQL Server Customer Advisory Team](https://blogs.msdn.microsoft.com/sqlcat/2016/10/20/do-it-right-deploying-sql-server-r-services-on-computers-without-internet-access/).
 It also covers patching and slipstream setup scenarios.

-**For Python**
+### Install for Python

 Python integration requires a single CAB file.
 Be sure to get the installer that match the build of SQL Server you are installing.
+Prerequisites such as .NET core are installed silently by default.

+> [NOTE]
-Support for Python is provided in SQL Server 2017 CTP 2.0.
+> Support for Python is provided in SQL Server 2017 CTP 2.0.
 Earlier versions, including SQL Server 2016, do not support Python.

-Prerequisites such as .NET core are installed silently by default.

 ## Step 2.
 Run offline setup using the SQL Server setup wizard